Alfresco/alfresco-content-app/docs/getting-started.md

 ### Firefox Workaround

-Firefox users can try the following plugin: [CORS Everywhere](https://addons.mozilla.org/en-Gb/firefox/addon/cors-everywhere/)
+For the Chrome browser, you can use the following plugin: [CORS Everywhere](https://addons.mozilla.org/en-Gb/firefox/addon/cors-everywhere/)

 ### Safari Workaround

 If you are developing or testing with Safari then you can use the "Develop" menu to toggle the CORS mode.
-Please note that the page must be reloaded every time you change CORS settings.
+Note, the page must be reloaded every time you change the CORS settings.

 ![](images/safari-develop-menu.png)